TilmanNeumann/java-math-library/README.md

 * Dario Alpern for the permission to use his Block-Lanczos solver under GPL 3
 * Graeme Willoughby for his great comments on the BigInteger algorithms in the SqrtInt, SqrtExact, Root and PurePowerTest classes
 * Thilo Harich for a great collaboration and his immense improvements on the Lehman factoring method
+* Ben Buhrow for his free, open source tinyecm.c and his comments on mersenneforum.org that helped a lot to improve the performance of my Java port